Rock-VbCity/QSE/README.md

-# QSE QlikSense Extensions Scaffolding
+# QSE Grunt Template for QlikSense

-This is a Grunt-Init project scaffolding to automate the creation of QlikSense Extensions environments; you should run the script in the extension's folder.
+This is a Grunt-Init Template that creates a QlikSense Extension with several features, including a companion Gruntfile.js implementing some tasks to manage your extension's build process and storing it at your repository.

 ## Prerequisites

+node.js
 grunt-cli
 grunt-init